/*

 You close up and taxi.

-<<link "Taxi out" "Dec4">><</link>><<set $fikiMisused to true>>
+<<link "Taxi out with wet wings" "Dec4">><</link>><<set $fikiMisused to true>>

 <<set $badchoices to $badchoices + 1>>